 Glad you asked!
-There’s several ways to create an account for Telegram: through your phone, tablet, by using the desktop-app, or through the Telegram Web App.
-In this course we’ll explain how to sign up through the Telegram Web App.
+There’s several ways to create an account for Telegram: through your phone, tablet, desktop app, or simply through the Telegram web app.
+In this course, we’ll explain how to sign up through the Telegram web app.
 Let’s get started!

 Next, the app will ask you for your first and last name.
 Feel free to enter what you will.
-Personally, I’ve entered my DJB name, but you can enter your real name if you want to.
-This will be the name that appears to your contacts, unless they have your phone number.
+Personally, I’ve entered my DJB name, but you may enter your real name if you choose.
+This will be the name that appears publicly to your contacts, unless they have your phone number.

 Once you enter your name, you’re done.
 Congratulations, you’re now on Telegram!

 Good question.
 Let’s create a username.
 This will allow you to be found, and added, to people’s contacts and group conversations.
 Go to your settings.
-This is different in each version, but generally accessed through the top-left corner, or the bottom right on iOS.
+This is different in each version, but generally accessed through the top-left corner’s hamburger menu, or the bottom right on iOS.

 Now that we’ve created a username, let’s go join some groups.

-Joining a group is as simple as clicking a link, or being invited be a member who is already in the group.
-The biggest group is DB Chat.
-Click here to instantly join the group.
+Joining a group is as simple as clicking a link or being invited by a member who is already in the group.
+You can find a list of channel invite links on the Brotherhood Chat page.

 Yup, they’re here, and they’re to be listened to.
-If you don’t, you’ll have to deal with the the justicar.
-The #DB channel is now an official DB channel.
-This means that all our normal rules apply, however for Telegram there are a few extra rules:
+If you don’t, you’ll have to deal with the Justicar.
+The DB Chat channel is an official DB channel, which means that all our normal rules apply, as well as a few specific to Telegram:

 Information in this course was taken from Telegram.org